meta-llama/llama-recipes/recipes/use_cases/agents/langchain/README.md

 Our first notebook, `tool-calling-agent`, shows how to build a [tool calling agent](https://python.langchain.com/docs/modules/agents/agent_types/tool_calling/) with AgentExecutor and Llama 3.

-This shows how to build an agent that uses web search and retrieval tools.
+This shows how to build an agent that uses web search, text2image, image2text, and text2speech tools.

 ---